JetBrains/teamcity-documentation/topics/integrating-teamcity-with-perforce.md

 >To get notified about the events, make sure to [configure Swarm triggers](https://www.perforce.com/manuals/swarm-admin/Content/Swarm/setup.perforce.html).

-## Using Perforce Workspaces
+## TeamCity Workspaces in Perforce

-To perform Perforce-related operations, TeamCity usually executes Perforce commands without the workspace context.
+To perform Perforce-related operations, a TeamCity server usually executes Perforce commands without the workspace context.
 For instance, workspaces are not required for tracking changes and for most server-side operations.
 However, certain cases require creating a dedicated workspace:
-* If [agent-side checkout](vcs-checkout-mode.md#agent-checkout) is enabled (it is the default checkout mode).
-In this case, TeamCity creates a Perforce workspace to check out the build sources.
+* By default, TeamCity uses [agent-side checkout mode](vcs-checkout-mode.md#agent-checkout) for checking out sources of a build.
+In this case, it creates a dedicated Perforce workspace and executes a corresponding `p4 sync` command to get the sources.
-* Using [versioned project settings](storing-project-settings-in-version-control.md) with Perforce Helix Core.
+* Using a Perforce VCS root to store [versioned project settings](storing-project-settings-in-version-control.md).
 * Using [Perforce streams as feature branches](integrating-teamcity-with-perforce.md#Running+Builds+on+Perforce+Streams).
 In this case, TeamCity creates workspaces on the Perforce server to correctly process task streams.

 Learn how TeamCity creates workspaces in Perforce and works with them in [this article](perforce-workspace-handling-in-teamcity.md).